 This position reports to the Curator of Education Collections in the Education Department.

-- Scheduling teachers and teaching assistants for After Camp during each camp week
+- Schedule teachers and teaching assistants for After Camp sessions during each camp week

-- Support the HMNS team, including working with the Before Camp Coordinator to schedule teachers and teaching assistants
+- Support the HMNS team, including working with the Before Camp Coordinator, Resource Coordinator and Education Collections staff

 - Coordinate purchasing and distribution of materials needed for the After Camp Program

-- Effective communication and problem solving with teachers and teaching assistants regarding camp logistics
+- Communicate with teachers and teaching assistants regarding camp logistics.

 - Interact with museum patrons, camp parents, and campers in a professional and accommodating demeanor

 - Other duties as assigned